adam-mckenna/personal-site/_posts/2018-03-05-three-things-i-learnt-at-concat-2018-and-other-reasons-to-visit-salzburg.markdown

 The great thing about this effect is the simplicity of its implementation.
 To implement this feature, you simply need to serve the CSS applicable to the important elements (e.g. `<header>`, `<nav>`, loading spinner, etc.) in the `<style>` tag at the top of the page, and serve the rest of the apps styles via a stylesheet.
 The browser automatically provides priority to the head styles.

-Read more on loading apps with an Application Shell Architecture [here][shell-architecture].
+Read more on loading apps with an Application Shell Architecture [here][shell-architecture "Application Shell Architecture documentation"].

 Nicole covered plenty more in her talk; including PWA audits, iOS-specific considerations, micro-interactions and a detailed PWA checklist.